DAM Champ: Heidi Quicksilver

 There are going to be power users.
 These users need to be trained and educated to manage the assets and the data from each department.
 There also needs to be an overall coordinator and that’s usually a digital asset manager, possibly an archivist or a librarian that oversees the data that other power users might be adding to the digital assets in the system.

 You hire a very smart person to handle your rights management.
 It’s such a complicated thing you need to find someone who is interested and obsessed with copyright law.
 They can be a lawyer, but they don’t necessarily have to be.
 It’s such a complicated and convoluted thing for anybody who doesn’t necessarily understand copyright law.

 If you’re working with a photographer who photographed a painting and you need to have permission from the photographer and from the artist, the estate, etc. Now I’m seeing just to use a video there are so many levels of complication with rights management because you can’t just get an OK for the artist.
-There’s the musicians, the person who wrote the song, the person who shot the video, there’s the venue and if it was on televisions there might be the broadcast rights.
+There are the musicians, the person who wrote the song, the person who shot the video, there’s the venue and if it was on televisions there might be the broadcast rights.
 There are so many levels of rights management that you really need to invest in somebody who knows.

 What are the lessons you’ve learned over the years?

 It’s not about the software — it’s workflows, processes, metadata, business rules, and educating your users.
 Asking the right questions and then answering them so you get the most efficient and easy to use solution for all your employees to do their jobs better.

 All software for digital asset management basically does the same thing, just in different ways.
 Use the one that makes the most sense to you and your team.
 But make sure you know that it is not about the software.
 The software will do nothing for you without everything I just mentioned.

 What are the repeatable best practices you learned over the years?